vishesh3006/ContactApp/README.md

-# ContactApp
+# ContactManager
-ContactApp is a simple Phone app which gives you options to :
+ContactManager is a simple Contact App which gives you options to :
 1. Create new contacts
 2. View all the contacts.
 3. Edit a contact.